School of Language and Global Studies

 Subject Areas: Asia Pacific Studies, Languages, Interpreting and Translation, International Business Communication

 Zixi completed her DPhil (PhD) in Oriental Studies at the University of Oxford in 2014.
-In the past seven years, she received highly competitive national and international research funding, participated actively in internationally collaborative research projects, and had her research published internationally.
+During the past seven years, she has gained highly competitive national and international scholarships, fellowships and research fund, and participated actively in internationally collaborative research projects, developing textual databases (XML-TEI) for linguistic research on the syntax-semantics interface and beyond.
+(For prospective PhD supervision, please feel free to contact via email with your initial proposal.)
 During her DPhil study, she was awarded Andrew Gaudie Student Recognition Prize.

-Zixi holds Certificate of Level 1 (the highest level) in the National Accreditation Examination for Translators & Interpreters.
-During the past 10 years, she worked as a contracted translator, translating book (about 150,000 words, published in 2011), chapters, business documents, etc., and did interpreting for many international meetings and conferences.
+Zixi holds Certificates of Level 1 (the highest level) in the National Accreditation Examination for Translators & Interpreters, IELTS 8.0 and JLPT Level 1 (the highest level).
+During the past 10 years, she worked as a contracted translator, translating a book (about 150,000 words, published in 2011), chapters, business documents, etc., and did interpreting for a wide range of international meetings and conferences.

-Zixi has also been doing consulting since 2010.
-In addition, at Oxford University and Otago University, Zixi gained valuable skills and experience on graduate training, undergraduate admission, as well as mentoring post-graduate, undergraduate, and international students.
+Zixi has also been doing consulting for publishers since 2010.
+In addition, at Oxford University and Otago University, Zixi gained valuable skills for project management, graduate training, undergraduate admission, as well as mentoring post-graduate, undergraduate and international students.
 Zixi enjoys communicating with colleagues and students especially in a multi-cultural environment.
-She likes playing piano, guitar, Koto (Guzheng), Bamboo flute, and contributes actively to university and international events.
+She is a member of the University Band and dancing society, likes playing piano, guitar, Koto (Guzheng), Bamboo flute, won music and photography prizes, and contributes actively to university and international events.